ordinarydennis/ordinarydennis.github.io/_posts/2022-02-20-What-is-TIme-Complexity.md

 ---
-title: What Is Time Complextiy.
+title: What is Time Complextiy
 author:
   name: Dennis
 categories: [Algorithm]